albinvar/smart-lock-uno/README.md

 The project implements three authentication methods that run concurrently on separate threads.
 Each of these methods requires a serial connection to communicate with the Arduino board.
 However, the board can only establish a single serial connection at a time.
 To address this limitation, a single serial connection is established and shared among all three threads.
 This allows all the methods to communicate with the board using the same connection.

 While sharing a serial connection isn't generally recommended, in this case, it's the best solution for enabling multiple threads to communicate with the Arduino board without causing conflicts or issues in the program.
-The shared.py file serves as a container for the serial connection object, which can be accessed by all three threads to execute their authentication tasks.
+The `shared.py` file serves as a container for the serial connection object, which can be accessed by all three threads to execute their authentication tasks.

 ###### How does telegram notification work?

 Telegram notification feature is implemented in the system using a simple API which sends notifications to a specific chat ID.
 This feature enables the system to notify the user about events such as unauthorized access attempts and successful authentication.
 The API implementation may be updated in the future for more robust and secure integration.
 As of now, a simple `post` request is used to send the notification message.

-## Contributing
+## Contributing 🌠

 This project is open source and contributions are welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.

-## License
+## License 📃

-This project is licensed under the MIT License.
+This project is licensed under the MIT <a href="LICENCE">License</a>.
 See the LICENSE file for more information.

-## Contact
+## Contact 📞

 If you have any questions, feedback, or suggestions for this project, please feel free to contact us:

-- Name: Albin Varghese
+- Name: **Albin Varghese**
 - Email: albinvar@pm.me

-## Acknowledgments
+## Acknowledgments 😊

 This project was inspired by various smart lock projects available on the internet.
 Thanks to OpenCV Python and Flask for providing the tools necessary for facial recognition and web API authentication, respectively.
 Thanks to the Arduino community for providing helpful resources and support for this project.
 Additionally, thank you to ChatGPT, an AI language model trained by OpenAI, for generating helpful responses and contributing to the development of this project.